mobie/mobie.github.io/specs/mobie_spec.md

 Additional views can be stored as json files with the field `views` mapping view names to metadata in the folder `misc/views`

 The metadata entries have the following structure (see below for an example json file):
+- `description`: Free text description of this view.
 - `isExclusive`: Does this view replace the current viewer state (exclusive) or is it added to it (additive)?.
 - `sourceDisplays`: The display groups of this view.
 Contains a list with items:
 	- `imageDisplay`: Viewer state for a group of image sources.
 The fields `color`, `contrastLimits`, `opacity`, `name` and `sources` are required.